How Much Does It Cost to Live In Bahrain?

-The overall cost of living can be said to be similar to the costs of living in Europe
+The overall cost of living can be said to be similar to the cost of living in Europe

-While you will have to spend much money on accommodation and utilities, you can save a lot on transportation, food and clothing.
+While you will have to spend a lot of money on accommodation and utilities, you can save a lot on transportation, food, and clothing.